DarkwinXXX/documentation/install/advanced/core/index.rst

 Packages Installation
 .....................

-.. note:: You don't need to install the **system packages** if you want to run the project using Docker
+.. note:: You need to install the **system packages** if you want to run the project without using Docker

-We will use **example.org** as fictitious Domain Name.
+We will use **example.org** as fictitious Domain Name and We going to suppose that you have a clean install.

 First, we are going to install all the **system packages** needed for the GeoNode setup.
 Login to the target machine and execute the following commands: